-When a cat tucks its paws and tail under its belly, it is referred to as, “the loaf.”
-This is common, and usually not concerning.
-Stretching the paws and legs out is worthy of your attention.
-This can be worrying.
+When a cat tucks its paws and tail under its belly, it is called “the loaf.”
+Stretching the paws and legs out can be more concerning.

 The Loaf Position

-A cat in the loaf position is usually planning a brief nap.
-The cat tucks its paws and tail to keep warm.
-The cat will keep its head upright to remain alert.
-If sleep claims the cat, the head will eventually drop.
-This is referred to as a, “collapsed loaf.”
+A cat in the loaf position is usually planning a brief nap, tucking its paws and tail to keep warm.
+It’ll keep its head upright to remain alert.
+If sleep claims the cat, the head will eventually drop, which is referred to as a “collapsed loaf.”

-Sick cats will rarely adopt the loaf position.
-If the cat has serious concerns about body temperature, it will curl up for warmth.
-If it is pain, it will avoid remaining quite so conspicuous.
+Sick cats rarely adopt the loaf position.
+If the cat has concerns about body temperature, it’ll curl up for warmth.
+If it’s a pain, it’ll avoid remaining so conspicuous.

-One exception to this is a sick cat worried about falling asleep.
-The cat may be concerned that it will not wake up.
-Equally, it wants to remain alert.
-The cat may suspect that somebody has noticed its illness and plans to take its territory.
+One exception is if a sick cat is worried about falling asleep in case it doesn’t wake up.
+Equally, it wants to remain alert in case a rival has noticed its illness and plans to take its territory.

-In such instances, the cat will regularly adopt the loaf position.
-The cat is hoping to get enough rest through a series of micro-naps.
-In the mind of the cat, this negates the need for genuine sleep.
+In such instances, the cat will adopt the loaf position.
+The cat is hoping to get enough rest through a series of micro-naps, negating the need for genuine sleep.

-A cat may also lie on its stomach with the paws outstretched.
-This can resemble the flying position.
+A cat may lie on its stomach with its paws outstretched, resembling the flying position.

-It has been claimed that some cats lie on their stomachs with paws together to open the lungs.
-This obviously suggests a breathing issue.
+It’s claimed that some cats lie on their stomachs with paws together to open the lungs, implying that the cat may have a breathing issue.

-Leaving paw pads and belly exposed does not come naturally to cats.
-This suggests that your cat trusts you and feels secure.
+Leaving paw pads and belly exposed doesn’t come naturally to cats, suggesting that your cat trusts you and feels secure.

-This is not always the case.
-Cats roll onto their back when feeling threatened or vulnerable.
-This provides the cat with access to all four claws, in addition to teeth.
-If the cat needs to protect itself, it is easier to do so.
+However, this isn’t always the case.
+Cats roll onto their back when feeling threatened or vulnerable, as this provides access to all four claws and their teeth.

-If your cat is affectionate during the day then sleeps on its back, it is no concern.
-The cat is demonstrating its trust in you.
-As long as you do not betray this trust, you’ll be fine.
+If your cat is affectionate during the day and sleeps on its back, it’s not a concern as the cat is demonstrating its trust in you.

 If the cat is acting off in other ways, be mindful of this sleeping position.
-The biggest warning signs are uncharacteristic aggression and prolonged periods of hiding.
-This suggests that the cat feels the need to be on high alert at all times.
+The main warning signs are uncharacteristic aggression and prolonged periods of hiding, suggesting that the cat feels the need to be on high alert at all times.

-This vulnerability may be due to a medical illness or physical pain.
-Arthritis is another explanation here.
-If sleeping on its back, a cat’s legs will be in the air.
+This vulnerability may be due to illness or pain, such as arthritis.
+A cat’s legs will be in the air if sleeping on its back.
 While not ideal, this is preferable to placing weight on the joints.

-Taken alone, side-sleeping does not mean a cat is sick.
-Quite the opposite, in fact.
-It usually suggests a cat is happy and relaxed.
+Taken alone, side-sleeping doesn’t mean a cat is sick, but it usually suggests it’s happy and relaxed.
 Despite this, sick cats will often lie on their side.
-This resolves a number of ailments:

 - Breathing is easier if a cat struggles for air